 The Federal Acquisitions Streamlining Act requires that contracts exceeding $100,000 have the previous performance of contractors appraised.
 As of 2009, the Federal Acquisition Regulations System requires all Federal Agencies to post contractors performance evaluations on PPIRS (Past performance information retrieval system).
 Officials recommend that past performance count for at least 25% of the total evaluation or equal to all other non-cost evaluation factors combined.

 This means that government contracts are more likely to be awarded to companies with previous experience, over companies who demonstrate the capabilities relating to the contract.
 Your business can quickly add capabilities, experience, and expertise to its name by acquiring a business with previous contracts.

 Acquiring or merging with a new business will provide you will additional resources and manpower.
 More hands on deck will result in the ability to scale your business with more proposals and faster turnaround times.
 Your business will gain their knowledge of contract opportunities and strategies for successfully winning contracts, which are valuable on their own but can also be incorporated into your business to improve your processes across the entire organization.

 New Resources and Partners

-A smart M&A strategy for growth of government contracting business should target companies with a pre-existing network of valuable resources and partners.
-Many contractors look to their subs and / or teaming partners as acquisition candidates.
+A smart M&A strategy for the growth of government contracting business should target companies with a pre-existing network of valuable resources and partners.
+Many contractors look to their subs and/or teaming partners as acquisition candidates.
 Taking that strategy a step further, acquisition candidates also often come with their own pipeline of subs and teaming partners that extend reach for the acquirer.
-Partners such as these can greatly enhance your business’ ability to compete with larger companies and improve turnaround or contract completion time.
+Partners such as these can greatly enhance your business’s ability to compete with larger companies and improve turnaround or contract completion time.
 As with acquired in-house talent, a network of superior partners and resources can be incorporated across your overall business to improve efficiency and revenue.

 Diversification of Government Contracts